• LDA-NOC clear

 2025 city average (Magicbricks)22.61% YoY10.4% YoY+12%

-Compound that 7 to 12% annual gap over 10 years and you get a 100%+ difference in terminal value.
+Compound that 7 to 12 percent annual gap over 10 years, you get a 100 percent plus difference in terminal value.
 Yeh chhota fark nahin, bahut bada fark hai.
-The reason is structural — flats include the depreciating value of concrete, steel, fittings, plumbing and finishes, all of which lose value over time.
-Plots are pure land, which is finite and cannot be manufactured.
+The reason is structural.
+Flats include the depreciating value of concrete, steel, fittings, plumbing, and finishes.
+All of that loses value over time.
+Plots are pure land.
+Land is finite.
 As Lucknow keeps growing south-east toward Sultanpur Road and the Outer Ring Road, the land in those corridors becomes irreplaceable.

-This is where flats deliver something plots cannot: cash flow from day one.
-Here is what 2026 Lucknow rentals actually look like by area.
+This is where flats deliver something plots can't.
+Cash flow from day one.
+Here's what 2026 Lucknow rentals actually look like by area.

 Area2-BHK flat rent (per month)3-BHK flat rent (per month)Independent house on plot (built)